Artist Submissions

 Eekta Trienekens grew up in the Netherlands and lived in the medieval cities of Amersfoort and Leiden before moving to Canada a little over a decade ago.
 Her mother is from Punjab, India, and Eekta spent many seasons there for extended visits with her grandparents.
 The extreme contrast between these two worlds is a strong influence in her work, oscillating between a sense of belonging and otherness.
 She has a degree in Arts Education (Utrecht) and South Asian Studies (Leiden).
 Though Eekta works in a variety of materials, ceramics has been her main artistic practice since 2015.
 Since fall 2015, she has been spending most of her available time in the potters studio.
 She's so grateful to have this opportunity as a member of the wonderful community of the Waterloo Potters Workshop.
 Each and every day she am learning and enjoying the many processes and techniques that come with working with clay.

 Eiko Maeda graduated from Joshibi University of Art and Design in Tokyo, Japan.
 She is currently based in Woodbridge, Ontario.
-Maeda trained in ceramics at the Visual Arts Center in Montreal, and learned nerikomi (a traditional Japanese hand-building technique) under Eiji Murofushi in Fuji, Japan.
-In nerikomi, coloured clay is stacked together and sliced through in cross-sections to form small blocks.
-These blocks are then carefully pressed together to create repeating patterns and sliced into thin slabs.
-The slabs are draped over uniquely carved plaster molds to form vessel forms.
-The focus of Eiko Maeda's work is creating contemporary designs using traditional methods and forms of Japanese ceramics.
-Having been raised in Japan, she says, "my culture is an integral part of who I am and how I approach my work.
-Through my art, I strive to express the elegance, delicacy, and modesty of Japanese culture."
+Maeda trained in ceramics at the Visual Arts Center in Montreal and learned nerikomi under Eiji Murofushi in Fuji, Japan.
+Nerikomi is a decorative process that involves stacking colored clay and slicing through the cross section to reveal a pattern.
+The focus of Eiko Maeda's work is creating contemporary designs using traditional Japanese methods and forms.

 Enarmoured is handcrafted fine art jewellery created by artist Jordan Clarke in Toronto, Ontario.
 Working with brass and silver, Jordan creates bold, elegant, and timeless pieces of small-batch jewellery.
 Her background in Fine Art informs Jordan’s approach to design.
 Inspired by ancient armour, her collection explores the idea of protective adornment as both feminine and elegant.
 Starting with a brass or silver sheet, each piece is hand cut, filed, pierced, sanded, and surface finished using various techniques and finally assembled.
 With a process that is entirely hands-on, Jordan uses hand tools the traditional way without relying on large equipment to do the work.
 Each piece of jewellery, from the initial sketch to completion, is formed lovingly by hand.
 Each piece of jewellery, from the initial sketch to completion, is formed lovingly by hand.
 Using both traditional and innovative jewellery-making techniques, Jordan creates unique pieces of wearable art.